Sikhs: Partition and post-Partition

-After unsuccessful negotiations the Dharam Yuddh Morcha was launched on August 4, 1982, by the Akali Dal in partnership with Jarnail Singh Bhindranwale, with its stated aim being the fulfillment of a set of devolutionary objectives based on the Anandpur Sahib Resolution.
-Indian police responded to protestors with high-handed police methods creating state repression affecting a very large segment of Punjab's population.
-Police brutality resulted in retaliatory violence from a section of the Sikh population, widening the scope of the conflict by the use of violence of the state on its own people.
-A "state of chaos and repressive police methods" combined to create "a mood of overwhelming anger and resentment in the Sikh masses against the authorities."
-Leading to Sikh leader Jarnail Singh Bhindranwale gaining prominence and demands of independence gain currency, even amongst moderates and Sikh intellectuals.
+After unsuccessful negotiations, the Dharam Yuddh Morcha was launched on 4 August 1982, by the Akali Dal in partnership with Jarnail Singh Bhindranwale, with its stated aim being the fulfillment of a set of devolutionary objectives based on the Anandpur Sahib Resolution.
+Indian police responded to protestors with high-handed police methods, creating state repression that affected a very large segment of Punjab's population.
+Police brutality resulted in retaliatory violence from a section of the Sikh population, widening the scope of the conflict.
+A "state of chaos and repressive police methods" combined to create "a mood of overwhelming anger and resentment in the Sikh masses against the authorities".
+This lead to Sikh leader Jarnail Singh Bhindranwale gaining prominence and demands of independence gaining currency, even amongst moderates and Sikh intellectuals.
 In 1982 and early 1983, extrajudicial killings by the police of orthodox Sikh youth in rural areas in Punjab provoked reprisals.
-Over 190 Sikhs had been killed in the first 19 months of the protest movement.
+Over 190 Sikhs were killed in the first 19 months of the protest movement.

-In May 1984, a Grain Roko morcha was planned and to be initiated on June 3 with protestors practising civil disobedience by refusing to pay land revenue, water or electricity bills and blocking the flow of grain out of Punjab.
+In May 1984, a Grain Roko morcha was planned and to be initiated on June 3 with protestors practising civil disobedience by refusing to pay land revenue, water, or electricity bills and blocking the flow of grain out of Punjab.
 Indian Prime minister Indira Gandhi launched Operation Blue Star on June 1 prior to the Grain Roko morcha in order to remove Bhindranwale from the Golden Temple.
 This subsequently led to Gandhi's assassination by her Sikh bodyguards.
 Her assassination was followed by government-sponsored pogroms against Sikh communities across India and the killing of thousands of Sikhs throughout India.
 These events triggered an Insurgency in Punjab which would consume Punjab until the early 1990s.

 During the day of Vaisakhi in 1999, Sikhs worldwide celebrated the 300th anniversary of the creation of the Khalsa.
 Canada Post honoured Sikh Canadians with a commemorative stamp in conjunction with the anniversary.
-Likewise, on April 9, 1999, Indian president K. R. Narayanan issued a stamp commemorating the 300th anniversary of the Khalsa as well.
+Likewise, on 9 April 1999, Indian president K. R. Narayanan issued a stamp commemorating the 300th anniversary of the Khalsa as well.